 - 1. Make sure your outfit meets the requirements for the category in which you choose to enter.
 Each grade level requires a certain number of skills to be included in the project to qualify.
-Refer to the level appropriate project manual for a list of acceptable skills. - 2.
-DEFINITION OF OUTFIT: An outfit is a garment or garments that when put together make a completed look (can be worn alone, without adding additional pieces), such as a one- or two-piece dress, a one- or two-piece pants suit, or a three-piece combination such as slacks, vest and blouse/shirt.
+Refer to the level appropriate project manual for a list of acceptable skills. - DEFINITION OF OUTFIT: An outfit is a garment or garments that when put together make a completed look (can be worn alone, without adding additional pieces), such as a one- or two-piece dress, a one- or twopiece pants suit, or a three-piece combination such as slacks, vest and blouse/shirt.
 An outfit must not include more than four pieces. - 3.
-4-H members should bring pattern guides to judging in case there is some question why a certain sewing method was used.

-- Participation in the Sewing Project construction judging is required to participate in the Fashion Revue Activity.
+4-H members should bring pattern guides to judging in case there is some question why a certain sewing method was used. - 4.
+Participation in the Sewing Project construction judging is required to participate in the Fashion Revue Activity.
 Fashion Revue is an extended option of the Sewing Project.
 Participation in the Fashion Revue Activity is not required for participation in the Sewing Project.
-Please see the Fashion Revue section for additional details on this activity. - Non-wearable projects and projects not sewn by the exhibitor are not eligible for participation in the Fashion Revue Activity. - Those entering a wearable and non-wearable project within their grade level may receive champion placing in both categories and be sent to state fair in both categories. - A 4-H member can win in both Sewing and Fashion Revue; however, in the Senior division, the 4-H member cannot enter both Champions at the State Fair.
-The 4-Her must decide which contest to enter by noon on Tuesday of the County Fair and the notify Fashion Revue Committee Chairperson. - All garments will be displayed during the fair as carefully as possible with the display items made available to the sewing committee.
+Please see the Fashion Revue section for additional details on this activity. - 5.
+Non-wearable projects and projects not sewn by the exhibitor are not eligible for participation in the Fashion Revue Activity. - 6.
+Those entering a wearable and non-wearable project within their grade level may receive champion placing in both categories and be sent to state fair in both categories. - 7.
+A 4-H member can win in both Sewing and Fashion Revue; however, in the Senior division, the 4-H member cannot enter both Champions at the State Fair.
+The 4-Her must decide which contest to enter by noon on Tuesday of the County Fair and the notify Fashion Revue Committee Chairperson. - 8.
+All garments will be displayed during the fair as carefully as possible with the display items made available to the sewing committee.
 For the sake of display appearance, hangers checked in with garments at the fairgrounds belonging to the 4-Her will not be used or returned to the 4-Her.
-All plastic coverings will be removed. - When checking out garment(s) for Public Fashion Revue, all hangers and exhibit tags are to remain within the sewing display.
-Projects are to be returned to the sewing display immediately following the Public Fashion Revue. - PROJECT INTERACT: Is an informal sharing of educational material.
-This can be done as an individual or with one or two other people.
-These demonstrations will not be judged but will receive a special ribbon.
-All 4-Hers doing this option on the county level will be invited to repeat it at the state fair.
-Guidelines may be found in the 4-H Fair Exhibit Information section.
-Members wishing to give a Project Interact are to set up a suitable time with the project superintendent.
+All plastic coverings will be removed.

+• When checking out garment(s) for Public Fashion Revue, all hangers and exhibit tags are to remain within the sewing display.
+Projects are to be returned to the sewing display immediately following the Public Fashion Revue.